ko-build/ko/README.md

 `ko` will attempt to containerize and build any string within the yaml prefixed with `ko://`.

-The legacy behavior of detecting import paths is deprecated and will be removed in a coming release.

 ### Results

 Employing this convention enables `ko` to have effectively zero configuration